-In this program up to 12 credit hours of graduate level 5000/6000 BIOL courses may taken as an undergraduate and also be credited toward the Master’s degree.
+In this program up to 12 credit hours of graduate level, 5000/6000 BIOL courses may be taken as an undergraduate and also be credited toward the Master’s degree.
 In other words, graduate work will be “double-counted” for both your undergraduate and graduate degrees.
 An additional 3 credit hours may be taken at the undergraduate tuition rate and subsequently applied to the MS degree upon full entry.

 Deadlines for applications are May 15 for the Fall semester and October 15 for the Spring semester.
 A UNC Charlotte undergraduate student will apply in April of the Junior year (May graduation) to take courses in both Fall and Spring semesters of the Senior year.
 A UNC Charlotte undergraduate student will apply in October of the Senior year (May graduation) to take courses in the Spring semester of the Senior year.

 - Have a minimum 3.2 GPA in Biological Sciences and a 3.2 GPA overall.
 Transfer credits count both for credit hours needed and for minimum GPA toward eligibility.